jrszapata/react-and-svgs/README.md

 ## Using Svgs in React

-This is a simple example of how to include svg into you´re react application.
+This is an example of how to include SVGs into you're react applications.

 #### Option 1